LuiseFreese/blog/how-to-create-table-in-AdaptiveCards.md

 # How to create a table in Adaptive Cards with Power Automate

+In this blog post we want to show how we can display a table in an Adaptive Card, pull data from a SharePoint list and use Power Automate to do that in one flow.

 ## use case

 We want to display items of a SharePoint list in an Adaptive Card as a table.
 The result should look like this: